HUGE SAVINGS online. Grab your copy today.

 Have you downsized your dinner plate or even bought a special diet plate to help lose weight?

-Is it working for you?
 If not, I will give you some clues as to why and what to do ....

 Since the 1960s, the typical main meal dinner plate has grown in size from about 22 to 26 cm (8.7 to 10 inches) across.

 Downsizing the plate seems a logical approach for weight loss and better health but interestingly downsizing the plate may not be ideal for you.Eating off a larger plate is not always a bad thing.

 Eating off a larger plate can be a great thing to do!
+How?

-What’s not on the plate is still very important.
-Your choices at other times matter as much as what’s on your main plate.
+Your food choices at other times matter as much as what’s on your main plate.
 Quite often those choices and serves matter more.

 Let’s say you eat off a dinner plate seven times a week.
-That leaves at least 14 breakfast and lunches and at least one (but likely more) snacks and foods eaten between meals.
+That leaves at least 7 breakfast and 7 lunches and at least one (but likely more) snacks and foods eaten between meals.
 And don’t forget the side orders, drinks and soups.

 Reduce the size of the main meal plate and there’s a real risk you will snack and graze more without even realising it.